 Yes, there are some awesome personalities who form genuine friendships with all types of people, be open and proud about it.
 Hats off to those!
 Because it is a challenge, considering the framed psychology in our society, to openly accept the kind of friends you hang around with.
 I think it takes some guts to form genuine friendships with some people.
 But we can’t neglect the fact that all people are the way they are because of some or the other reason.
 There are some golden hearted persons out there who can be friends with someone who fakes himself.

-We have, may be unconsciously, a list of characteristics for each type.
-May be, every one of us has his own, customized list, but we do have it.
+We may, unconsciously, a list of characteristics for each type.
+Maybe, every one of us has his own, customized list, but we do have it.
 If we accept someone being studious he must be the one with thick glasses, a stack of books nearby, introverted, and knowing the technical intricacies of some rocket science.
 If this person happens to be a socialite, then we label him as fake.
 Or simply throw some demeaning skeptical looks at him.
 If a friendly person happens to be impulsive, outspoken, and stupid (yes, everyone is stupid in varying degrees) then he is just contradicting his own personality.
 Why there has to be a frame defining a person?

 My point is, how many can accept the changes in a person?
 Major changes!
 These may or may not be permanent changes; for some significant reasons, out of the blue, or for no reason at all?
 How well can we accept people changing?
 Or people failing to strictly stay within the boundaries of their frame?
 The frame given to them by the society.